FarmDyn/documentation/docs/methodology/dynamics.md

-# Dynamic Character of FARMDYN
+# Dynamic Character of FarmDyn

 ## The Fully Dynamic Version

-As described in earlier sections, the model template optimizes the farm production process over time in a fully dynamic setting.
-Connecting different modules over time (t<sub>1</sub>-t<sub>n</sub>) allows for a reproduction of biologic and economic path dependencies.
+As described in earlier sections, the model template optimises the farm production process over time in a fully dynamic setting, i.e. all time points are simultaneously considered.
+Connecting different modules over time (t<sub>1</sub>-t<sub>n</sub>) allows considering biologic and economic path dependencies.

 As can be seen from Figure 6, the temporal resolution varies across different parts of the template module.
-Cropping decisions are annually implemented, whereas the intra-year resolution of the herd size module can be flexibly chosen by the user.
+Cropping decisions are annually implemented, whereas the intra-year resolution of the herd size module can be flexibly chosen by the user with a minimal resolution of one month.

-Concerning fodder composition, decision points in each year are every three month.
+Concerning fodder composition, decision points in each year are every three months.
 This provides the decision maker a more flexible adjustment to feed requirements of the herd (conditional on lactation phase), his resources and prices respectively availability of pasture, silage and concentrates.
-Furthermore, as stated in the manure module, the application of manure or synthetic fertilizers, as well as the stored manure amounts on farm are implemented on monthly level.
+Furthermore, as stated in the manure module, the applications of manure or synthetic fertilisers, as well as the stored manure amounts on farm are implemented on monthly level.

 The optimal production plan over time is not simulated in a recursive